cs-eliseev/helpers-date/README.md

 DATE CSE HELPERS
 =======

-The helpers allows you to JSON processing.
-Encode, decode, check error, throw exception - all this is available in this library.
+The helpers allows you to DATE processing.
+Change format, add/sub day, diff date, get quarter - all this is available in this library.

 Project repository: https://github.com/cs-eliseev/helpers-date